-Pursuant to article L. 225-37 of the French commercial code, it is specified that the compensation of the Chief Executive Officer and the Corporate Officers are determined by the Board of Directors upon proposal of the Appointment-Remuneration Committee in accordance with the principles and rules set out below.
+Pursuant to article L. 225-37 of the French commercial code, it is specified that the compensation of the Chief Executive Officer and the Corporate Officers are determined by the Board of Directors upon proposal of the Appointment-Remuneration Committee.